amir4774/Task_Tracker/README.md

 **Header**: It only has 'My checklist' header,

-**Tasks**: The main part is to show the tasks and and call Task for each task,
+**Tasks**: The main part is to show the tasks and call Task for each task,

 **Task**: Shows each task,